-Darlene considers her home turf Brookeville and Marquette, Kansas, and currently lives in rural Saline County.
+Darlene considers her home turf Brookville and Marquette, Kansas, and currently lives in rural Saline County.
 She grew up on a farm, and now farms that land with her husband.
 She was drawn to The Land Institute by the mission of developing perennial grains, and sees the organization’s research as a way to be good land stewards while still producing food.
 Darlene holds an Associate of Arts degree in Computer Science and has training in photography, newspaper editing, and bookkeeping.
 Her past job experience includes a range of clerical positions, but leans most heavily to bookkeeping and accounting work.
-In addition to keeping up with The Land Institute’s President Emeritus (a “good challenge”, she says), Darlene handles travel logistics for events hosted by The Land.
-As Operations Associate, she works with the COO to keep the organization humming.
+Before joining The Land’s development team, Darlene held positions assisting the President Emeritus, working with the COO, and handling travel logistics for events hosted by The Land.

 What’s one aspect of your life history that most people don’t know or wouldn’t expect?